jayprophit/Docker/Documentation.md

 Where is this data located?
 On linux it would be at /var/lib/docker/volumes... but remember, on docker desktop, Docker runs linux virtual machine.

-one way we can view the filesytem of that VM is to use a **container image** created by **justincormat** that allows us to create a container within the namespace of PID 1.
+One way we can view the filesytem of that VM is to use a **container image** created by **justincormat** that allows us to create a container within the namespace of PID 1.
 This effectively gives us a container with root access in that VM.

 **NOTE:** Generally you should be careful running containers in privileged mode with access to the host system in this way.
 Only do it if you have a specific reason to do so and trust the contaner image.